Skinny Legs Female

 • Most women don’t exercise; Most women who exercise don’t lift weights.
 Even among women who lift weights, most do aerobics, a form of cardio.
 To build muscle, you need to challenge the strength of your muscles.
 You need to do hypertrophy training.

-• The most popular women’s diets are low in calories, carbs, and protein.
+• The most popular women’s diets are low in protein.
 If you want to build muscle, you need to eat an abundant diet that supports exercise and muscle growth.
-You need more protein, carbs, and calories overall.
+If you do not consume enough calories or protein, your body may not have the resources it needs to build muscle mass in your legs.

 • Poor health and older age

 • When you challenge your muscles, they grow bigger.
 If you don’t, they’ll gradually grow smaller.
 If you aren’t active, aging can cause muscle loss.
-Some research shows that women lose muscle mass faster in their legs than in their arms (study).
+It’s part of a process called sarcopenia.
+Some research shows that aging women lose muscle mass faster in their legs than in their arms (study).
+The good news is that you can radically slow or even reverse this process by lifting weights, even if you’re older than 60 years of age.

 Can Skinny Legs Be a Sign of Poor Health?